19 Best SaaS Marketing Strategies for 2023

 Look at how Moosend has adopted a clear pricing structure.

-They also show a comparison section below the pricing where you can see the features you’ll get in each plan.
+They also have a comparison section below the pricing where you can see the features you’ll get in each plan.

-Account-based marketing (ABM) is a growth strategy that focuses on creating personalized buying experiences for a set of high-value accounts.
+ABM or Account-based Marketing is a growth strategy that focuses on creating personalized buying experiences for high-value accounts.

 - Build your Ideal Customer Profile (ICP)